Biochemistry Major Frequently Asked Questions

 Usually you must repeat the course.
 You may petition the Curriculum Committee for a waiver of that one course.
 If a waiver is granted, the Curriculum Committee usually requires at least one additional elective, sometimes two.

-What is the Senior Writing requirement?
+What is the Senior Writing requirement or in the new Stony Brook Curriculum (WRTD)?

 How can I find research opportunities in Biochemistry?